CZ-NIC/knot-resolver/daemon/README.rst

 Manually providing root anchors
 -------------------------------

 The root anchors bootstrap may fail for various reasons, in this case you need to provide IANA or alternative root anchors.
-The format of the keyfile is the same as for Unbound or BIND and contains DNSKEY records.
+The format of the keyfile is the same as for Unbound or BIND and contains DS/DNSKEY records.

 1. Check the current TA published on `IANA website <https://data.iana.org/root-anchors/root-anchors.xml>`_
 2. Fetch current keys (DNSKEY), verify digests